 9/10

-The Prius' dramatic makeover pulled it from the ranks of "ugliest car" lists to something sleek and cohesive, and the Plug-in Hybrid builds on that with its expanded electric range and performance abilities.
-Rather than a glorified hybrid, it offers something akin to an EV experience, and when the battery drains you still get over 50 mpg combined.
+The Prius' dramatic makeover pulled it from the ranks of "ugliest car" lists to something sleek and cohesive.
+The Plug-in Hybrid builds on that with expanded electric range and performance.
+Rather than a glorified hybrid, it offers something akin to an EV experience, and when the battery is drained, you still get over 50 mpg combined.
 The Plug-in Hybrid has extra appeal over the standard Prius thanks to its efficiency, fun and enhanced value.

 We suggest getting the midlevel XSE trim because it comes equipped with features that should satisfy most shoppers, including heated front seats, front and rear parking sensors, and a wireless smartphone charging pad.
 But if you want the most all-electric driving range and the best fuel economy, go for the most affordable SE trim.